Internet Accuracy ProjectInternet Accuracy Project

 HEAR - to perceive sound

-He could hear the footsteps of the approaching zombies, but it was too late to escape.
+He claimed he could hear the footsteps of approaching zombies.

 HERE - at this place; at this point in time